Root2 Tax Limited – Alchemy Spread Betting Tax Avoidance Scheme

 Legal 500 comment: FS Legal has a national reputation for high-profile, multi-million pound “big ticket” litigation, in particular tax negligence claims having recovered seven figure settlements …… FS Legal is described by some as “the only pure financial services litigation firm outside London – its team is the envy of many of the top law firms it comes up against”.

 Our team has successfully pursued claims against accountants who recommended cash extraction schemes such as the Alchemy Tax Avoidance Scheme and other promotors such as Root2, and against accountants and tax advisors who recommended schemes like the Alchemy Tax Avoidance Scheme without explaining the significant risks involved.

-To discuss your specific circumstances in more detail without charge or obligation please call Kit Sorrell at our Manchester Office.
-In the present pandemic circumstances, Kit can be reached on 0161 714 4525.
+To discuss your specific circumstances in more detail without charge or obligation please call Julia Norris or Kit Sorrell at our Manchester Office.

 We understand that whether it is a personal or business matter, funding is a key concern.
 We have a variety of funding options available to seek to remove the risks and costs from our client.
 Unlike most firms, we are able to operate the vast majority of our cases on a contingent (“no-win, no-fee”) basis.